JochimM/Delfi-PQ_FDIR/README.md

 ### How can we access the memory on the Arduino?

 The memory on the Arduino can be accessed randomly.
+The memory access is done using pointers.
+The pointers are randomly generated on python as strings, then sent to arduino as characters, converted to ints and then accessed in arduino.

 ### What parts of the memory should we inject errors into?

 Only into the SRAM, not into the part where the bootloader is stored, otherwise serial communication is not possible anymore and the Arduino will no longer be able to reboot until we flash the bootloader again.
+The specific locations this code targets are in the interval [257, 2303].

 There will also have to be some code on the Arduino which has to inject the errors into the memory at the memory locations it receives through serial.
 This code should also not be injected with errors.

 ### How will we determine whether an error has occurred?

-This will be done by analysing the housekeeping messages through the Python script.
+This is done by analysing the housekeeping messages through the Python script.

 ### What is an error?